 The modes have been a popular way of classifying discourse since the 1900s.
 The modes are a popular way to

-In his influential essay, “The Rise and Fall of the Modes of Discourse, Robert Connors (1981) traces the emergence of the modes as a popular way to organize writing instruction since 1866 when Samuel Newman analyzed the textual features of Narration, Description, Exposition (didactic writing) and Argumentation:
+In his influential essay, “The Rise and Fall of the Modes of Discourse, Robert Connors (1981) traces the emergence of the modes as a popular way to organize writing instruction since 1866 when Samuel Newman analyzed the textual features of Narration, Description, Exposition (didactic writing) and Persuasion:

 Writings are distinguished from each other as didactic, persuasive, argumentative, descriptive, and narrative….
 Didactic writing, as the name implies, is used in conveying instruction…. when it is designed to influence the will, the composition becomes the persuasive kind…. the various forms of argument, the statement of proofs, the assigning of causes are addressed to the reasoning faculties of the mind.
 Narrative and descriptive writings relate past occurrences, and place before the mind for its contemplation, various objects and scenes.Newman, Samuel P. A Practical System of Rhetoric (New York: Mark H. Newman, 1827) pp. 28-29.

 Following Newman, in 1866, Alexander Bain provided a thorough analysis of Narration, Description, Exposition, and Argumentation in English Composition and Rhetoric.
 Newman’s rhetoric became the dominant resource for teaching writing in the U.S. during the 1900s.
 Not only did his rhetoric sell well, it also led to many derivative works.
 By the 1930s, the Modes were commonly defined as “definition, analysis, partition, interpretation, reportage, evaluation by standards, comparison, contrast, classification, process analysis, device analysis, cause-and-effect, induction, deduction, examples, and illustration” (Connors 1981 p.
 450).